-When customers are dissatisfied with the service you are providing they will be one of four kinds of complainers: aggressive, expressive, passive or constructive.
-So how do you identify what type of customer you are dealing with and the best way to respond?
+When customers are dissatisfied with the service you're providing, they will be one of four kinds of complainers: aggressive, expressive, passive or constructive.
+So how do you identify which type of customer you are dealing with and the best way to respond?

-The passive person is an introvert.
+The passive complainer is an introvert.
 They are friendly but can be totally indecisive.
 You cannot hurry this type of customer.
-They hate sales pressure and need assurance.
+They hate sales pressure and need reassurance.

-Passive complainers are the most lethal to a businesses success, as they will complain to everyone but the actual business.
-Since the business is left unaware of their error they cannot correct it and the only thing a passive complainer succeeds in doing is depriving the company of potential business.
+Passive complainers are the most lethal to a business' success, as they will complain to everyone but the actual business.
+Since the business is left unaware of their error they can't correct it, and the only thing a passive complainer succeeds in doing is depriving the company of potential business.

-Whatever type of complainer they may be, it is important to deal with all complaints with the utmost care.
+Whatever type of complainer your customer may be, it's important to deal with all complaints with the utmost care.
 After all, the customer is essential to business success.

 Darren has more than 20 years' experience in a range of customer service roles including project manager, head of customer service and operations director.
 He has worked in several sectors and managed major culture change programmes.
 He has an MBA in which he specialised in change management.